 By Darrell McDaniel

-As we move further into Q1 of 2017, the NSTAR Global Services team is looking forward to another year of growth and innovation.
+As we move further into Q1 of 2017 in the semiconductor industry, the NSTAR Global Services team is looking forward to another year of growth and innovation.
 With those two keywords in mind, we are opening our lines of communication with a new platform, the NSTAR blog.
 Our goal is to give visitors a look at our company from the inside out.
 We encourage you to check back for frequent updates from our team offering relevant content and perspectives from the voices within our operations.

 2016 was by all accounts a very strong year for our company, bringing on more candidates than any other year in our 17-year history!
 We also continued to expand into new areas of vertical growth within our existing client base as well as augmenting our customer roster.
 I sincerely want to thank all of you for your business and support over the past year.

 We aren’t resting on our laurels, however.
 Given the high expectations for growth in China, we are investing in the development of a local service group there.
 Working directly with our parent company, M+W Group, we started the “M+W Services Group” to provide local engineers and technicians to our OEM customers in China.

 Stateside, the semiconductor industry is very mature, and other than a few instances, we don’t foresee many new high volume manufacturing facilities coming online in 2017.
 However, we do anticipate that integrated device manufacturers (IDMs) will continue to do system upgrades to keep pace with technology growth.
 NSTAR is well-positioned to assist in the upgrade process using our asset relocation service teams.
 These are composed of skilled engineers and technicians whose sole job is to execute the decommissioning/commissioning of new and legacy systems.